bitcoin-bootcamp/bitcoin-exercises/signatures/README.md

 False
 ```

+## Digital Signatures using a simple python tool
 You can also take a look at the `digisig.py` tool in the `signatures` folder which uses the python ecdsa library.
 It will generate files so that OpenSSL can be used to verify the signature.

-Here's how to use the digisig tool:
+Here's how to use the digisig tool.
+Note the secret is your private key (in hex):

 ```
 $ python digisig.py sign --message 'hello world' --secret 'e1e78ca3ebbce24977ddd8161905e7ee6821c0a100a6c1a58ac2e0cf79f98635'